majbthrd/pico-debug/howto/README.md

+## About debugging

+This [executive summary](about.md) might be of interest, particularly if you are new to debugging.

 ## building Pico applications

 For applications that use pico-sdk (pico-examples, etc. ... this is true of nearly all code), please follow the instructions in [building.md](building.md).